rp8081/Session-10/README.md

 # Session-10

-## In this assignment, we are using pretrained VGG16 model and building GradCAM images for  second last and third last conv layer.
+## 1. First Part : In this part of assignment, we are using pretrained VGG16 model and building GradCAM images for  second last and third last conv layer.

 <b> GradCAM using last layer <b>